test

 Admissions Requirements

 Each program within the Graduate School at Montana State has its own particular requirements for admission, and the Dietetics program is not different.
 To ensure that you start your application on the right foot, please review the admissions requirements for the Dietetics program.
-This includes any additional deadlines that the College of Health and Human Development may have aside from the Graduate School, which does practice rolling admissions.
+This includes any additional deadlines that the Department of Health and Human Development may have aside from the Graduate School, which does practice rolling admissions.